cashubtc/awesome-cashu/README.md

 - [Cashu.me](https://github.com/cashubtc/cashu.me) is another web wallet built on Quasar and Vue.js.
 It is written in JavaScript and TypeScript.
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu wallet written in Zig.
 - [Harbor](https://github.com/HarborWallet/harbor) is an ecash wallet for better desktop privacy.
-- [Kashir](https://github.com/KashirApp/Kashir) is an ecash wallet with nostr integration built using React Native and CDK
+- [Kashir](https://github.com/KashirApp/Kashir) is an ecash wallet with nostr integration built using React Native and CDK.
 - [Macadamia](https://github.com/zeugmaster/macadamia) is a Cashu wallet for iOS written in Swift.
 - [Minibits](https://github.com/minibits-cash/minibits_wallet) is a mobile Cashu wallet with a focus on performance and usability.
 - [Nutstash](https://github.com/gandlafbtc/nutstash-wallet) is a Cashu web wallet with many features such as multimint support and support for sending and receiving tokens via nostr.
 Nutstash is written in TypeScript and uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library.